Rentier/ast-gen/README.rst

 ast-gen
 ===============

 This is a small module to generate AST node classes automatically for Python.
-It originated in the `pyparser git`_ project.
+It originated in the `pycparser`_ project.
 It was forked and then extracted from thre to wrap it into a self-contained module and to enhance it with additional features.

 Installation
 ------------